BOARD STRUCTURE AND OVERSIGHT RESPONSIBILITIES

 ETHICS AND INTEGRITY

-FirstEnergy and its board are committed to upholding high standards for ethics and integrity – the cornerstones of effective corporate governance.
-This requires every leader to set the right tone at the top and create an environment where ethics and compliance are embedded in daily work practices, where transparent communication is prioritized, and where employees feel empowered to speak up and are expected to act in accordance with our core values and behaviors.
+FirstEnergy and its Board are committed to upholding high standards for ethics and integrity – the cornerstones of effective corporate governance.
+This requires every leader to set the right tone at the top, creating an environment where ethics and compliance are embedded in daily work practices, transparent communication is prioritized and employees feel empowered to speak up and are expected to act in accordance with our core values.

-Our board is working in lockstep with the company's management team to help ensure a culture of ethics and integrity at FirstEnergy.
-Please visit the Ethics and Compliance page for details on our company's larger efforts in this area, and please see the Proxy Statement for previous steps the board has taken to support a culture of ethics and integrity.
+Our Board is working in lockstep with the company’s management team to help ensure a culture of ethics and integrity at FirstEnergy.
+Please visit the Ethics and Compliance page for details on our company’s larger efforts in this area, and see the Proxy Statement for previous steps the Board has taken to support a culture of ethics and integrity.

 SHAREHOLDER OUTREACH

 FirstEnergy has a long history of meaningful, robust engagement with our shareholders.
-We believe consistent, transparent dialogue is essential in order to understand investor feedback on a broad range of issues and provides valuable insights for our board, its committees, and our management team into investor perspectives and priorities.
+We believe consistent, transparent dialogue is essential to understand investor feedback on a broad range of issues and provides valuable insights for our Board, its committees, and our management team into investor perspectives and priorities.

 In addition to our proactive shareholder engagement throughout the year focused on corporate governance and executive compensation matters, our management team participates in numerous investor conferences, and in both one-on-one and group meetings.